Update pg gem to 1.0

 Unfortunately, I can't run the test suite on PG as database engine.

-#3 Updated by Mizuki ISHIKAWA 2 months ago
+#3 Updated by Mizuki ISHIKAWA over 3 years ago

 - pg 1.0.0